 If you placed an order with prescription lenses, email a copy of your valid prescription and Pupillary Distance (PD) to email@example.com.
 Your PD is sometimes included in your prescription.
 If you don't see it, please follow our easy steps below to measure your PD.

 How to Measure Your PD

 Pupillary distance is the space between the pupils of your eyes and is measured in millimeters.
 This measurement is important to make sure that your eyes match up with the center of your prescription lenses.
-All you need is a mirror and ruler marked in millimeters.
-(Fun fact: Adults generally have a PD range between 58-68mm.)

 Stand in front of a mirror, or ask someone to help you measure.
 Align the ruler’s 0mm with the center of your right pupil.

 Looking straight ahead, measure the distance between the center of your right pupil and the center of your left pupil.
 Hold the ruler against your brows for extra stability.

 Measure again to make sure you got it right first time.
 Same numbers?
 You’ve found your PD!